mapto/mix-n-match/README.md

 # mix-n-match

-A simple card matching game, developed as part of a Theory of Computer Games class at University of Veliko Tarnovo.
+A simple card matching game, developed as part of a Theory of Computer Games class at the University of Veliko Tarnovo.

 # Development